 If you want to divert all incoming calls for a standalone extension, you can set this up in Advanced section of the extension configuration page.

-Firstly, login to your VoIP control panel and click on the Users & Extensions quick link.
+Firstly, login to your VoIP control panel and click on the Extensions quick link.

-In the Standalone section of your control panel, click the configure (cog) icon to the right-hand side of the extension that you wish to setup the call divert for and select Configure Extension.
+In the Extensions section of your control panel, click the configure (cog) icon to the right-hand side of the extension that you wish to setup the call divert for and select Configure Extension and click on the Advanced tab.

 A call can be diverted to an external number (which will be charged), a local seven-digit extension or a SIP URL.